 A Climate Bonds Certified Bond has been checked with a standardised and transparent methodology that is aligned with the Paris Agreement goals and is more rigorous than a Second Opinion.

-As this market grows, a Climate Bonds Certified Bond provides assurance to the market that this investment product is aligned to the Paris Agreement goals and the bond proceeds will be managed appropriately.
+As the green bond market grows, a Certified Climate Bond provides assurance to the market that this investment product is aligned to the Paris Agreement goals and the bond proceeds will be managed appropriately.
 The costs to the issuer are generally relatively minor.
 To see more of the benefits.

-Q: How does this differ from the Green Bond Principles?
+Q5: How does this differ from the ICMA Green Bond Principles?

-The Green Bond Principles are fully incorporated into the Scheme; in a way the Scheme is a more extensive and detailed version of the Green Bond Principles.
+The ICMA Green Bond Principles are fully incorporated into the Scheme; in a way the Scheme is a more extensive and detailed version of the ICMA Green Bond Principles.

 The Certification Scheme is in no way involved with the financial credit rating of the investment product.

 It's a compulsory part of the Certification Scheme.
-Up to 12 months after the issuance of the Bond, the Issuer must be work with the Verifier again to provide assurance that the bond proceeds have been allocated properly and confirm their pre issuance plans for the bond.
+Up to 12 months after the issuance of the Bond, the Issuer must be working with the Verifier again to provide assurance that the bond proceeds have been allocated properly and confirm their Pre-Issuance plans for the bond.
 The Issuer will also provide an update of any changes to the Bond that may have occurred.

-Q: The Standard and Technical Criteria gets updated frequently (about every year).
-Since the post issuance Certification takes place up to 12 months after the issuance, there will likely be a change to the Version of the Standard and/or Criteria.
-Which version should be used in the subsequent post issuance Certification?
+Q8: The Standard and Technical Criteria gets updated frequently (about every year).
+Since Post-Issuance Certification takes place up to 12 months after the issuance, there will likely be a change to the Version of the Standard and/or Criteria.
+Which version should be used in the subsequent Post-Issuance Certification?

-The previous Version used for the the Pre issuance Cerification should be used, so that the Post issuance Certification uses the same Version as the Pre issuance Certification.
-Ie if Standard V2.1 was used to Certify the Bond, Standard 2.1 should be used to Post issuance Certify the Bond, regardless of which Version is available at the time of the Post Issuance Certificaiton.
+The previous Version used for the the Pre-Issuance Cerification should be used, so that the Post-issuance Certification uses the same Version as the Pre-Issuance Certification.
+If Standard V2.1 was used to Certify the Bond, Standard V2.1 should be used for Post-issuance Certification of the Bond, regardless of which Version is available at the time of the Post-Issuance Certification.